 Sunshine Coast Citizens' Panel

-Sunshine Coast Council is establishing a new Citizens’ Panel, in partnership with Sortition Foundation, to hear from a wide range of perspectives and voices in our community.
-If you’ve received a lucky invitation in the mail, register your interest to take part.
+Sunshine Coast Council has established a new Citizens’ Panel to hear from a wide range of perspectives and voices in our community.

 Council is seeking more input from everyday people in our community, especially the voices we haven’t always been able to hear.

-To do this, we are establishing a Citizens’ Panel: a group of community members who come together to learn, deliberate and advise, to make sure community perspectives are heard on key issues.
+The purpose of the Citizens’ Panel is to bring together a group of community members to learn, deliberate and advise, to make sure community perspectives are heard on key issues.

 This Citizens’ Panel will share ideas and experiences to help inform Council’s decisions on big challenges for our region.

-Council is working with Sortition, a trusted independent specialist, to assemble the Citizens’ Panel.
+Council worked with Sortition, a trusted independent specialist, to assemble the Citizens’ Panel.

-To find a true cross section of our community, 10,000 households, selected by lottery, will receive an invitation letter to register for the panel.
+To find a true cross section of our community, 10,000 households, selected by lottery, received an invitation letter to register for the panel.
+Registrations closed 17 August 2025.

-Once registrations close, Sortition will then choose 50 people by lottery who represent the different backgrounds and characteristics of our community, according to data.
+Sortition then chose 50 people by lottery who represent the different backgrounds and characteristics of our community, according to data.

 This means we can gain a wide range of perspectives and voices from our community.